-Some days it feels just too hot to sit in the classroom.
-If you have a nice patch of ground nearby, why don’t you take your students outside and allow the change of scenery to stimulate their imaginations?
-Here are ten outdoor activities which need little or no preparation.
+Some days it’s just too hot to stay indoors.
+If you have access to a nearby patch of ground, why not take your students outside?
+A change of scenery can do wonders for engagement and creativity.
+Here are ten outdoor activities that require little or no preparation.
+(See also: Spring and Summer Activities.)

 Scavenger hunt